learn-co-students/ds-atlanta-06_24_19/module_4/week_2/project/README.md

 #### Findings

 Your notebook should briefly mention the metrics you have defined as "best", so that any readers understand what technical metrics you are trying to optimize.
 You do **not** need to explain or defend your your choices in the notebook--the blog post and executive summary presentation are both better suited to that sort of content.
-However, the notebook should provide enough context about your definition for "best investt" so that they understand what the code you are writing is trying to solve.
+However, the notebook should provide enough context about your definition for "best" so that they understand what the code you are writing is trying to solve.

 #### Visualizations